SWIFT

 }

-If you need laziness in structs, consider using computed properties or refactoring your logic.
+If you need similar behavior in a struct, consider using a computed property instead.

 lazy var tableView: UITableView = {